H3llKa1ser/Homelabbing-Recipes/Secure Multi-Tier Web Application Network Design/Networking/PfSense.md

 #### 6) Press option 2 to set interface(s) IP address (mostly to configure if we want DHCP enabled or assign static IP addresses.)
 In our case, we enable DHCP for all LANs except vtnet3 LAN.

+##### vtnet1

+ - Enter 2 to select “Set interface(s) IP address”.
+Enter 2 to select the LAN interface.

+ - Configure IPv4 address LAN interface via DHCP?: n

+ - Enter the new LAN IPv4 address: 10.0.0.1

+ - Enter the new LAN IPv4 subnet bit count: 24

+For the next question directly press Enter.
+Since this is a LAN interface we do not have to worry about configuring the upstream gateway.

+ - Configure IPv6 address LAN interface via DHCP6: n

+ - For the new LAN IPv6 address question press Enter

+ - Do you want to enable the DHCP server on LAN?: y

+ - Enter the start address of the IPv4 client address range: 10.0.0.11

+ - Enter the end address of the IPv4 client address range: 10.0.0.243

+ - Do you want to revert to HTTP as the webConfigurator protocol?: n

+##### For all other LANs we choose the same options.
+Change only the corresponding IP addresses to assign

+ - OPT1: 10.6.6.1 (Assigned IP), 10.6.6.11 (Start), 10.6.6.243 (End)

+ - OPT2: 10.80.80.1 (Assigned IP) (Do not enable DHCP)

 #### 7) Choose another VM to connect to our PfSense via LAN, and set these parameters on its network settings:

  - NIC: Internal Network (LAN)